-If you have not been repaid within these deadlines, you should take contact with the Deposit Guarantee Scheme since the time to claim reimbursement may be barred after a certain time limit.
-Further information can be obtained under [insert web site of the responsible DGS].
+If you have not been repaid within these deadlines, you should contact the Deposit Guarantee Scheme since the time to claim reimbursement may be barred after a certain time limit.
+Further information can be obtained under [insert website of the responsible DGS].